CCPA Compliance & Frequently Asked Questions

 Jornaya has actively assessed its obligations under the CCPA and has a core team focused on leading CCPA efforts, as well as privacy and regulatory in general.
 This core team has worked, and continues to work, closely with outside privacy counsel who focuses on CCPA compliance and the changing privacy regulatory environment.
 Among other activities, Jornaya has implemented a process for receiving and responding to consumer rights requests we may receive, revised applicable privacy policies, and reviewing and modifying contracts to align with applicable CCPA requirements.

 3. How can our Clients continue to use Jornaya’s services consistent with the CCPA?

 As currently defined under the CCPA, a “service provider” processes California consumers’ personal information on behalf of another business.
 To be a service provider, the entity must receive the personal information under a written contract that limits the service provider’s processing to purposes specified in the contract or otherwise permitted by the CCPA.
 A “business” is a for-profit entity that determines the purposes and means of processing California consumers’ personal information and that meets certain thresholds around revenue and similar factors.

-- Continue to work closely with our outside privacy counsel to address any obligations arising out of updates or changes to the CCPA regulations and will notify you of material changes which may affect the processes we have outlined above or implemented.
+We will continue to work closely with our outside privacy counsel to address any obligations arising out of updates or changes to the CCPA regulations and will notify you of material changes, which may affect the processes in place.

 Please visit our Privacy Page on our main website at jornaya.com for more information and resources.